Art

 “Rising Star: Jadé Fadojutimi’s Vibrant Symphony,” Sotheby’s, 5 October 2023

-“Unruly Bodies review – grotesque breasts, gaping orifices … but where’s the soul?,” The Guardian, 7 July 2023
+“Unruly Bodies review – grotesque breasts, gaping orifices … but where’s the soul?,” the Guardian, 7 July 2023

-featured in “The great face off: 16 of the most wonderful portraits ever painted,” The Guardian, 19 June 2023
+featured in “The great face off: 16 of the most wonderful portraits ever painted,” the Guardian, 19 June 2023

 “Gwen John: often dismissed as a timid recluse, this unique and uncompromising artist painted relentlessly on her own terms,” The Conversation, 9 June 2023 (republished on Bylines Cymru, 4 September 2023)